Ensure you have completed all the steps in the following documents before continuing:

 ... > efm-roadway1 > downstream > c-serial

-and edit the following values in the right-hand Properties
+send-to-dms and edit the following values in the right-hand Properties section:

 true